syncfusion-content/wpf-docs/wpf/Classic/Chart/How-to/Export-SfChart-as-Image.md

 ---
 layout: post
 title: Exporting Chart as image in WPF Chart | Syncfusion
-description: Learn here about getting started with Syncfusion WPF Chart control, its elements, and more.
+description: Learn here about getting started with Syncfusion WPF Chart control, its elements and more.
 platform: wpf
 control: Chart (Classic)
 documentation: ug